webalternatif/flysystem-dsn/README.md

 | DSN           | `local://absolute_or_relative_path`      |
 |               |                                          |

-* If path contains spaces, replace each one by `%20`.
+* If the path contains spaces, replace each one by `%20`.

 #### Optional DSN parameters